ringwormGO-organization/Termi/CONTRIBUTING.md

 1. Create new Visual Studio DLL project.
 2. Copy all stuff to load DLL stuff (`AddLog` function mostly).
 3. Copy all `_declspec(dllexport)` stuff (see example for core commands).
-4. Replace all other functions for printing to console (like `printf`, `std::cout`, etc.) to `AddLog` function (see example for core commands for informations and warnings).
+4. Replace all other functions for printing to console (like `printf`, `std::cout`, etc.) to `AddLog` function (see example for core commands for information and warnings).
 5. Call DLL from Termi (actually type any random command and fill the little form in terminal where you run Termi)

 ### Other platforms
-1. Create new project with `CMakeLists.txt` file similar from `Termi-GUI` and `Termi-Commands` project
+1. Create new project with `CMakeLists.txt` file similar to `Termi-Commands` project
 2. Copy all stuff to load .so stuff (`AddLog` function mostly).
 3. Copy all `extern "C"` stuff (see example for core commands).
-4. Replace all other functions for printing to console (like `printf`, `std::cout`, etc.) to `AddLog` function (see example for core commands for informations and warnings).
+4. Replace all other functions for printing to console (like `printf`, `std::cout`, etc.) to `AddLog` function (see example for core commands for information and warnings).
-5. Call DLL from Termi (actually type any random command and fill the little form in terminal where you run Termi)
+5. Call .so from Termi (actually type any random command and fill the little form in terminal where you run Termi)

 ## For those who want know more
 ### Port application written in Rust